justinjereza/FEA-MP/README.rst

 Prerequisites
 -------------

-The operating system used for this project is Ubuntu 16.04.
+The operating system used for this project is a minimal Ubuntu 16.04 installation.

 The following packages should be installed: